GSA/fpki-guides/pages/fpki_cas.md

 A **Certificate Authority (CA)** is an entity (i.e., system) that issues digital certificates.
 These digital certificates are based on **cryptography** and follow the X.509 standards defined for information security.

 The FPKI <!-- acronym defined in Introduction --> has three CAs, which are operated by the FPKI Management Authority (FPKIMA).
 They serve as the **Root** and **Anchors** <!-- Is Anchor the same as Trust Anchor? --> for the **Intermediate** and **Issuing CAs**, which are operated by U.S. Federal Government agencies; State, Local, Tribal, Territorial, international governments; and commercial partners.
-These CAs include:
+These CAs, which are collectively referred to as the **FPKI Trust Infrastructure CAs**, include:
 ![FPKI Trust Infrastructure]({{site.baseurl}}/img/fpki_trust_cas.png){:style="width:35%;float:right;"}

 * [Federal Common Policy Certification Authority (COMMON)](#federal-common-policy-certification-authority-common)
 * [Federal Bridge Certification Authority (FBCA)](#federal-bridge-certification-authority-fbca)
 * [SHA-1 Federal Root Certification Authority (SHA1 FRCA)](#sha-1-federal-root-certification-authority-sha1-frca)

-These three main CAs are referred to collectively as the **FPKI Trust Infrastructure CAs**.The FPKI Management Authority is a program office established by the Federal government to manage, operate and maintain the three certificate authorities that serve as the root and anchors for other intermediate and issuing certification authorities.
+These three main CAs .The FPKI Management Authority is a program office established by the Federal government to manage, operate and maintain the three certificate authorities that serve as the root and anchors for other intermediate and issuing certification authorities.

 Any CA in the FPKI can be referred to as a _FPKI CA_, but only these three operated by the FPKIMA are FPKI Trust Infrastructure CAs and they are the highest level CAs in the hierarchy.